5-Minute Apple Cinnamon Oatmeal Recipe

 Why You’ll Love This Recipe

-• Healthy: Oatmeal fans know how good for you it is, and with the warm spices of anti-inflammatory cinnamon thrown in, plus apples, it’s a great way to take care of your health.
+• Healthy: Oatmeal fans know how good it is for you, and with the warm spices of anti-inflammatory cinnamon thrown in, plus apples, it’s a great way to take care of your health.

 • Delicious: This perfect fall breakfast has all those apple pie flavors you love, made that way with natural sweetness.